From a Humble Start

 Attacked in Court

-A 1998 lawsuit by Walmart claimed it had stolen trade secrets by hiring away executives.
-Amazon settled that suit out of court as well and reassigned former Walmart executives as part of an overhaul of its internal regulations.
+A 1998 lawsuit by Walmart claimed Amazon had stolen trade secrets by hiring away executives.
+Amazon settled that suit out of court as well.

 Making No Profit Promises